viking-saver/windows-itpro-docs/windows/security/book/identity-protection-passwordless-sign-in.md

 [!INCLUDE [new-24h2](includes/new-24h2.md)]

-If you're using a device without built-in biometrics, Windows Hello has been further strengthened by default to use Virtualization-based Security (VBS) to isolate credentials.
-This added layer of protection safeguards against admin-level attacks.
-Even if you sign in with a PIN, your credentials remain secure thanks to VBS.
+If your device doesn't have built-in biometrics, Windows Hello has been enhanced to use Virtualization-based Security (VBS) by default to isolate credentials.
+This added layer of protection helps guard against admin-level attacks.
+Even when you sign in with a PIN, your credentials are stored in a secure container, ensuring protection on devices with or without built-in biometric sensors.

 ### Windows Hello biometric